-S&P GLOBAL™ and S&P CAPITAL IQ™ are used under license.
+S&P GLOBAL™ is used under license.
 The owner of these trademarks is S&P Global Inc. or its affiliate, which are not affiliated with CFRA Research or the author of this content.

 ETFs may not be appropriate for all investors.
 To determine if this ETF is an appropriate investment for you, carefully consider the ETF’s investment objectives, risk factors and charges and expenses before investing.
 This and other information can be found in the ETF’s prospectus.